UPDATE: This post was originally written in May 2018 when I (Luke) was considering switching from eating meat, to a plant-based diet.

-For number 3 in the series I’ll be sharing my experience treating myself to lunch at Hendersons vegan restaurant on Thistle Street.
+This blog entry shares my experience treating myself to lunch at Hendersons vegan restaurant on Thistle Street in May 2018.

-Shamefully, despite walking past Hendersons on an almost daily basis, this was my first visit.
+Shamefully, despite walking past Hendersons on an almost daily basis, that was actually my first visit to the restaurant.

 It’s literally a 5 minute walk from our private personal training studio headquarters on Jamaica Street so it was about time I stopped in!